Webinaut/one-stop-sites/src/content/portfolio/royal-park-ladies-golf-club.md

 ### The Solution

-Following a detailed briefing from club leadership, several website options were offered.
-These ranged from a simple HTML website to a fully-fledged Wordpress website with extensive functionality.

-The club opted for a middle option comprising a Wordpress website covering all the essential golf club requirements.

-Astra Pro theme was used and customised to ensure that the club's brand colours were adhered to.
-Given that the majority of members use mobile phones to access the website, close attention was paid to responsive design to ensure a mobile-friendly layout.

-Photographic content was provided by the club.
-Where appropriate photos were not available, stock photos were used.
+The Joomla website was somewhat dated in terms of design and functionality.
+It was decided to replace it with one built using Astro, a modern web framework optimised for building fast, content-driven websites.

+The content on the previous website focused on documents, rules and policies.
+After discussion about what visitors and members were looking for when using the website, it was decided to focus on user-orientated content.
+This includes both photographic and text content, such as membership information.
+Both were provided by the club.

-The website has quickly established itself as number two in the Royal Park golf rankings, closely behind the YMCA website.
-It is hosted, supported and maintained by One Stop Sites.
-This includes hosting on a Litespeed server, regular backups and theme and plugin updates.
+The website is hosted, supported and maintained by One Stop Sites.
+This includes cloud hosting and content updates.

 ### Main Features

-* Theme customisation.
+* Image slideshows.
 * CSS customisation.
 * Photograph processing
 * Image editing, colours, typography
 * Responsive design
 * Content uploading and organisation
-* Responsive design
-* Site security
-* Google Analytics
+* Google Analytics and reporting
-* Automated backups